Rocky Mountain Chapter

-Angela Williams, MAT, CALP has been a member of ALTA since 2017 as a Certified Academic Language Practitioner and is working towards the Therapist level for the Spring of 2021.
+Angela Williams, MAT, CALT has been a member of ALTA since 2017 as a Certified Academic Language Therapist.
 She received her MAT in Literacy Intervention at Colorado College in Colorado Springs, Colorado.
 Angela is originally from Toronto, Ontario, Canada where she taught elementary grade levels for over ten years.
 Since moving to Colorado in 2009, she has taught for five years with a focus on Literacy Intervention.
 Angela holds a teaching license in Elementary Education and has obtained a Reading Specialist endorsement from the Colorado Department of Education.
-She is passionate about helping dyslexic students succeed through small group intervention and tutoring.
-In her free time, Angela loves spending time with her husband, Jason, and her three wonderful children; Abigail, Dean, and Blake.
+Presently, Angela has opened her own dyslexia and learning center, Away with Words.
+She is passionate about helping dyslexic students succeed through small group intervention, and online.
+In her free time, Angela loves spending time with her husband, Jason, and her three wonderful children: Abigail, Dean, and Blake.

 Tammy Jacobson, MA, MAT, CALT

 Tammy Jacobson, MA, MAT, CALT has been a member of ALTA since 2018.
 She received her training through the Colorado Literacy and Learning Center in conjunction with Colorado College from which she earned her master’s degree in Literacy Intervention.
 Tammy also earned a master’s degree in special education from UCCS.
 Tammy holds licenses in Special Education, Elementary Education, and Reading Specialist from the state of Colorado.

 Tammy is the founder of The READ Center in Colorado Springs where she provides therapy and evaluations for children and adolescents with dyslexia.
 Tammy is proud that her work with the community has led The READ Center has been named to the “Best of the Springs” two years in a row.